Brian1226/Priority-Queue/Specification.md

 ## Primary Sequence

+1. The user selects the note they want to delete
+2. The user clicks on the "Delete note" option
-1. The app displays a message, asking the user to either confirm or cancel the action
+3. The app displays a message, asking the user to either confirm or cancel the action
-2. The user clicks on the "confirm" option
+4. The user clicks on the "confirm" option
-3. The app deletes the selected note
+5. The app deletes the selected note

 ## Primary Postconditions